torinthiel/jenkins_casc_bootstrap/README.md

 * cascb_repo_branch - the branch that should be checked out and contain configuration.
 Defaults to 'master' if not provided
 * cascb_repo_directories - the comma separated  list of directories within that branch that contain configuration.
 All `.yaml` files directly within any of those directories (not in subdirectory) will have their contents applied.
 If a file with same name exists in more than one directory, the last one takes precedence.
+Missing directories are ignored.
   Defaults to '.', the root directory of repository.

 If any of those values exists in more than one path from CASCB_VAULT_PATHS, than the last value takes precedence.
 As an